Omni-guides/Tuxborn/EmissariesReadMe.md

 Controller

 X = Dodge/Sprint
 LB = Block with 1h+Spell
 LT = Block everything else
 RB = Heavy Attack
 RT = Light Attack
 L3 = Shout/Power
 Dpad Left = Sheath Weapon
 Dpad Down = Sneak

 Keyboard

 V = Block with 1h+Spell
 Alt = Dodge/Sprint
 G = Heavy Attack
 M1 = Block everything else
 M2 = Light Attack

 (Keyboard users on the BFCO profile will need to select the Emissaries - BFCO Keyboard Input under optionals and disable Emissaries - BFCO Controller Input Input in MO2, we are still looking for the best key binds for this profile so feel free to say what you would want)

 **RaceMenu Temporary Button Mapping - SteamDeck** Unfortunately, due to a fight between SteamInput, RaceMenu and general Bethesda-ness, some gamepad buttons do not function as you will require, when using the BFCO profiles.
 Things like accessing the preset menu, or even just finishing and naming your character.
 To workaround this, you can temporarily map some additional buttons on the steam deck using the Steam menu.
 We suggest mapping the 'R' key, 'F5' and 'F9' keys to the back paddle buttons, this should work around the issues seen with RaceMenu on BFCO profiles for the Steam Deck.
 You can unmap the buttons once you've created the character.
 You might need to move around the trackpad mouse a bit for this to work.
-Installing your own mods

 ### <ins>Known issues to be aware of:</ins>
-The darkwoods area can be really heavy on the Steam Deck, so you might want to turn on FSR when in there.
+The Darkwoods area can be really heavy on the Steam Deck, so you might want to turn on FSR when in there.
 Toggling the upscaler is a 100% safe save.

 There is a minor issue with the Helmet of the Righteous Path mesh, if you look in the small eyes slits you can see nothing on the other side.
-If you know a fix for this or can fix the mesh yourself, feel free to @ use on the discord.
+If you know a fix for this or can fix the mesh yourself, feel free to @ us on discord or open a GitHub Issue with the fix.

 The racemenu camera can be a bit claustrophobic, you can tweak the camera in one of the other racemenu tabs.